devops329/devops/instruction/gitHub/commitHistory.md

 ## Complete work early

 Your commit history should show that you completed the work well before the deadline.
-Some of the deliverables can be completed in a few hours, but waiting until the deadline to start working on a project is not a habit that your employer will appreciate.
+Some deliverables can be completed in a few hours, but waiting until the deadline to start working on a project is not a habit that your employer will appreciate.
 Start early and commit as you go.
 Any significant change (writing a test, adding a step to a workflow, changing a config file, etc.) should be committed.